 This look into the process and application of sporting performance analysis will build a basic understanding of how and why video and statistical analysis is used in sport and how to identify areas for improvement and development.
 Pupils will gain an understanding of the importance of analysing their own performance as well as team performance.
 Through developing a more focused and patterned approach to watching sport, they will build the ability to home in and work on the points where players need correcting and improvement.

 Sports Leadership | Y11, L6 | Autumn, Spring (two-term commitment)

-Being part of the Sports Leadership programme allows boys to demonstrate a real commitment to sport, health and fitness while learning organisational skills and taking leadership roles within both the School and local community.
-By developing an understanding of what they are trying to achieve and of how to achieve it through both theoretical and practical work, pupils work towards completing a recognised coaching course with confidence.
+Being part of the Sports Leadership programme allows students to demonstrate a real commitment to sport, health and fitness while learning organisational skills and taking leadership roles within both the School and local community.
+By developing an understanding of what they are trying to achieve and of how to achieve it through both theoretical and practical work, students work towards completing a recognised coaching course with confidence.

 STEAM Society | Y9, Y10, Y11 | Autumn, Spring

 Pupils will look at real-life problems, such as dirty drinking water in developing countries, study their impact and research ways of using technology and science to find workable solutions.
-Boys will give a lot of thought to what can be improved, both globally and locally, to improve people’s quality of life.
+Pupils will give a lot of thought to what can be improved, both globally and locally, to improve people’s quality of life.
 They will also try to combine what they have learned in all STEM subjects and use their acquired skills for one single project.

 Tap Dancing | Y9, Y10, Y11 | Spring